-Service classes logic can have several use cases: refer to figure 21.1 on the following page for an overview of various scenarios.
+Service classes logic can have several use cases: refer to figure 20.1 on page 174 for an overview of various scenarios.

-21.15 Voicemail
+20.16 Voicemail

 Number Name Description 100 Voicemail Connect to voicemail service, which will ask for extension number and pin for authentica- tion; the extension can be re- placed with the user PIN num- ber 100 User Voicemail Leave a voicemail to the current <accountcode> of the call.
-For example, if a call forward to voicemail is needed, just set 100 as forward to number</accountcode> 100 + num Direct Voicemail Leave Leave a voicemail to the user which owns the extension <num></num> 101 Voicemail Connect to voicemail service by just asking for the pin.
+For example, if a call forward to voicemail is needed, just set 100 as forward to number</accountcode> 100 + num Direct Voicemail Leave Leave a voicemail to the user which owns the extension <num></num>

+Number Name Description 101 Voicemail Connect to voicemail service by just asking for the pin.
 The ex- tension will be the phone from which the call is originated

-21.16 Eavesdrop/Call barge
+20.17 Eavesdrop/Call barge